findItAroundMe/findIt/README.md

 - [X] User can log in and sign up for an account.
 - [X] User can search for a location based on city name or address.
 - [X] User can click on the map annotation to view or add the blog.
-- [X] User settings can be viewed.
 - [X] User can navigate between tabs.
 - [X] User can see found location on map interface in comparison to user's current location.
 - [X] User login stays across restart.
-- [X] User can click on the desired location for detailed desrciption/more information.
 - [X] User can change current location to reflect another desired zip code or city.
 - [X] User can zoom and see all blog posts created across the map.

 **Optional Nice-to-have Stories**

 - [ ] User can "favorite" specific locations to be saved and referenced later on another tab.
-- [ ] User settings can be changed.
+- [ ] User settings can be viewed and changed.

 ### 2. Screen Archetypes